 How Customer Loyalty Programs Work and Why Your Salon Needs One

 Your customers are the heart of your business.
-Customer loyalty programs are a great way to show your appreciation and keep clients happy.
+Salon loyalty programs are a great way to show your appreciation and keep clients happy.

 Did you know, it is six times more expensive to win a new client than to retain an existing one?
 Not only that, but returning clients spend 67% more than new customers.
 In light of these statistics, it goes without saying that customer loyalty pays off.
 Focusing your marketing strategies on customer retention can give your salon a quantum leap.

 Although customer retention plays an important role in growing your business, client acquisition should always take equal precedence.
-An easy, effective way for salon owners to grow a strong base of repeat customers is through customer loyalty programs.
-In this post, we’ll teach you more about customer loyalty programs and why they work.
+An easy, effective way for salon owners to grow a strong base of repeat customers is through salon loyalty programs.
+In this post, we’ll teach you more about salon loyalty programs and why they work.

-A customer loyalty program is a rewards system offered by a company to its returning customers.
+A salon loyalty program is a rewards system offered by a company to its returning customers.
 Such programs may give a customer coupons, free merchandise, or even new products ahead of official release.

 According to the 2017 Loyalty Report, the average consumer is involved in at least fourteen loyalty programs.
 However, he or she has the capacity to participate in only seven.
 Investing enough time and money in value added customer loyalty programs is the key to holding on to your customers.